D'Arcy Wentworth: Governor Philip Gidley King, RN, 28 September 1800 to 12 August 1806

 Wentworth had been friendly with Philip Gidley King on Norfolk Island.
 On 15 April 1800, King returned to Sydney from London with a dormant commission, to act as governor in the case of the death or during the absence of Captain John Hunter.
-During Governor Hunter’s final five months in the Colony, Wentworth provided friendship, assistance and undivided loyalty.
+During Hunter's final five months in the Colony, Wentworth provided friendship, assistance and undivided loyalty.
 His support rankled King.
-Wentworth had been friendly with Philip Gidley King on Norfolk Island, but when King took over as governor, he curtailed D’Arcy Wentworth’s trading, impounded his trading stock and sent him back to Norfolk Island.
-John Grant, an emancipist, commented, Governor King hates Hunter’s friends.
+Wentworth had been friendly with Philip Gidley King on Norfolk Island, but when King took over as governor, he curtailed Wentworth's trading, impounded his trading stock and sent him back to Norfolk Island.
+John Grant, an emancipist, commented, "Governor King hates Hunter's friends."

 Captain William Bligh, RN, 13 August 1806 to 26 January 1808

-Captain William Bligh, who succeeded King, had D’Arcy Wentworth court martialled for disrespect, the result of conflicting instructions given by the Governor.
-As a consequence of Bligh’s belligerence, Wentworth supported Major George Johnston and John Macarthur in the Rum Rebellion on 26 January 1808, that overthrew the Governor and placed him under house arrest.
+Captain William Bligh, who succeeded King, had D'Arcy Wentworth court martialled for disrespect, the result of conflicting instructions given by the Governor.
+As a consequence of Bligh's belligerence, Wentworth supported Major George Johnston and John Macarthur in the Rum Rebellion on 26 January 1808, that overthrew the Governor and placed him under house arrest.